 It’s an exciting time to be a local business owner.
 Thanks to the internet, retailers are now able to reach more customers than ever before.
 Customers themselves are able to buy from those businesses with ease.
+You now can purchase a wide range of products while sitting on your sofa, whether that be a new phone case or a diamond bracelets for women – it’s that easy.

 Google Shopping is among the most useful tools local retailers have for reaching these customers.
 Used effectively, Google Shopping lets local and regional businesses go head-to-head with big box and online retailers – and win.
 Any store has the potential to become a nationwide competitor.